JanakiKannappan/VPC/README.md

 #### Step:3

-1. Share these NS records with the customer to add/update an NS record for the subdomain (aura.infosys.com) in their DNS settings.
+Share these NS records with the customer to add/update an NS record for the subdomain (aura.infosys.com) in their DNS settings.

+##### Customer Steps for Updating DNS to Delegate Subdomain

+1. Log in to Domain Registrar,

+2. Locate DNS Management Section.

+3. Add a New Record for the Subdomain

+4. Select Record Type: Choose CNAME (if pointing to another domain name).
+Enter Subdomain Name.

+5. Enter Target/Value:  Enter Load Balancer (e.g.,aura-web-alb-12580921.ap-south-1.elb.amazonaws.com).

+6. Save changes

 #### Step:4